-2. Focus groups are then undertakent to further explore the issues raised in stage 1.
+2. Focus groups are then undertaken to further explore the issues raised in stage 1.

-3. Interviews and focus groups are transcribed and scrutinised.
-Statements are re-cast as questionnaire items and questionnaire pre-tested with health care researchers and a sample of population in congnitive interviews.
+3. Interviews and focus groups are transcribed and scrutinized.
+Statements are re-cast as questionnaire items and questionnaire pre-tested with health care researchers and a sample of population in cognitive interviews.

 4. Long form standardised questionnaire is developed from previous stages and piloted.
 Face validity assessed in a small sample before a wider sample used for the pilot.